mnottale/beyond/README.md

 On first launch add `--create`.
 Never pass it again or it will destroy everything.

 It is mandatory to pass the same `--replication` to all commands.

+## How to configure logging verbosity?

+Use `--logging` command line argument.
+Pass a global level limiter by using any of "trace","debug","info","warn","err", and/or a comma-separated list of key=value pairs, key being the component ("crypto,fs,storage,node,dokanfs,dokan") and value the level in list above.

 ## How to activate crypto layer?